kevinbarabash/beignet/design/mvp/07_modules_and_scripts.md

 and TypeScript which can make writing tests and other activities where you might want to reload a fresh copy of a module very difficult.

-At the same time, we still want to allow people to use Crochet for scripts which necessitates side-effects.
+At the same time, we still want to allow people to use Escalier for scripts which necessitates side-effects.
 Post-MVP we'll be adding a REPL and we want people to be able to copy/paste code between REPL and a script file (and vice versa).
-To this end, there will be a way to specify whether a .crochet file is a script or a module.
+To this end, there will be a way to specify whether a .esc file is a script or a module.
 This may be a different file extension or compiler directive in the file itself.

-Crochet scripts will be allowed to run code that has side-effects at the top-level while modules will not.
+Escalier scripts will be allowed to run code that has side-effects at the top-level while modules will not.
 Modules will be allowed to declare functions and literals (including objects and tuples) at the top-level.
 Post-MVP we'll be adding support for const expressions.
 These will be also be allowed at the